The page navigation is complete. You may now navigate the page content as you wish.

 Alignment

-Fields organized in a horizontal set should be aligned to the baseline of each element to account for fields with helper text.
+Fields organized in a horizontal field group should be aligned to the baseline of each element to account for fields with helper text.

 Baseline alignment within a set

 Organize buttons based on the Button Set guidelines, e.g., using a 16px horizontal gap between buttons.
-More specifications and examples can be found in the documentation for button organization.
+For more specifications and examples, refer to the documentation for button organization.

 Button set